-Massage therapy exists already millennia, proven by records, descriptions and depictions appearing in texts, handbooks, statues and murals of ancient cultures like China, Babylonia, India, Mesoamerica, Greece, and the Roman Empire.
+Massage therapy exists already millennia, proven by records, descriptions and depictions appearing in texts, handbooks, statues and murals of ancient cultures like China, Egypt, Babylonia, India, Mesoamerica, Greece, and the Roman Empire.

 A definition of massage could look like this: “the manual manipulation of soft tissues in the body, such as the muscles, tendons, ligaments, internal organs and fascia, by using hands, fingers, forearms, elbows, knees, feet, and additional devices in a broad variety of ways using a wealth of different massage techniques.”

 This, of course, is still a rather narrow definition of what massage stands for.
 For instance, massage nowadays is also done with electrical equipment, such as massage chairs or by sending electrical pulses through the body.